aiafrasinei/Tomis/README.md

         Gates must be positioned at least one step away from the base.
         Only one gate can exist per row.
     Frigates, Sentries, Towers, Flagship
-        These pieces can be placed anywhere on the back row.
-        They cannot be placed directly on a gate.
+        These pieces can be placed anywhere on the back row, except directly on a gate.
     Flagship
         The flagship is only available after a frigate arrives on the back row of the enemy.